ndan0/CompassUTD/train-and-finetune/readme.md

 - [X] Go through documentation for tools
 - [X] Go through the tool kits
 - [ ] Combine agents and vector stores
-- [ ] Tool Retreiver
+- [X] Tool Retreiver
-- [ ] Custom LLM agents
+- [X] Custom LLM agents
-- [ ] Use a Chat LLM model
+- [X] Use a Chat LLM model

 # Functionality of the App

-1. [X]Rate My Professor
+- [X] Rate My Professor
-2. [?]Tell me the difference of the class
+- [X] Tell me the difference of the class
-3. [X]Contact People at my University
+- [X] Contact People at my University
-4. [ ]List of all the professor who teach a specific class
+- [X] List of all the professor who teach a specific class
-5. [X]List of all the classes that a professor teaches (Pulled from RMP)
+- [X] List of all the classes that a professor teaches (Pulled from RMP)
+- [ ] List of all the professors that teach a specific class

 # Current issues with the app